SanjoSolutions/solve-please/THINGS_THAT_CAN_BE_WORKED_ON.md

 * [X] "Also looking for a solution for this problem" buttons seem first clickable before they become unclickable (as expected).
 * [ ] Logo
 * [ ] Permalink to solution request
+* [ ] Make sure that long summary text works in the UI.